needle-engine/facefilter/package/README.md

 ### Face Filter with HTML only

-See full examples in `/examples/html/` or the [live example](https://stackblitz.com/edit/needle-engine-facefilter-html?file=index.html)
+See full examples in `/examples/html/`

 #### Supported attributes